ClojureBridge/curriculum/TEACHING.md

 Nightcode
 -----------
-As of July 2016, ClojureBridge mateirals are based on Nightcode 1.3.x.
+As of July 2016, ClojureBridge materials are based on Nightcode 1.3.x.
 Nightcode 2.0.1 works well but has a REPL redesign.
 Be aware if your workshop will use version 2.0.1.
 The materials will be updated at some point.
 By then, see following tips to use version 2.0.1.

 #### Use jar archive

-Nightcode 2.0.x got installer for OSX and Windows.
+Nightcode 2.0.x got installer for OS X and Windows.
 However, jar archive is much easier to get started.
-Typing a single java comamnd is all you need.
+Typing a single java command is all you need.
 Tell students to download Jar archive.